The Enigma Machine

-Several different Enigma models were produced, but this German military model with a plugboard was the most complex and difficult to decipher.
+Several different Enigma models were produced, but this German military model with a plugboard was the most complex and challenging to decipher.

 Bletchley Park and Alan Turing